Making Chocolate Covered Strawberries with Children

 Then I showed her how to dip one berry and she did the rest.
 We had enough leftover melted chocolate mixture to use on a bunch of raisins.

 Of course there were the usual things said about washing hands, about the tools (I used a whisk) and cleaning up after cooking (AFTER licking the bowl and whisk) and so on.

 Here are some photos of our strawberry fest.
-Lila with the ingredients.
-Lila, dipping a berry in the melted chocolate.
+One with the ingredients.
+One with my grand daughter, dipping a berry in the melted chocolate.
 One tasting a little sample of the chocolate.
 And voila!
 The chocolate coated berries.

 Aren’t they beautiful?
 (I mean the kid and the berries.)

 They sure were good.
 (I mean the kid and the berries.)

 This recipe is enough for about 24 strawberries and 1/3 cup raisins.

 - 6 ounces semisweet chocolate chips (one cup) or chopped chocolate